 Written February 11, 2020

-Categories: AD Advocacy, CP Advocacy, DP Advocacy, DT Advocacy, First to Know, FP Advocacy, GP Advocacy, IPDAA Advocacy, SM Advocacy
+Categories: AD Advocacy, Advocacy Updates, Apparel Decoration, Commercial Printing, CP Advocacy, Digital Packaging, Digital Textile, DP Advocacy, DT Advocacy, First to Know, FP Advocacy, GP Advocacy, Industrial Applications & Printed Electronics, Installation PDAA, IPDAA Advocacy, SM Advocacy, Supplier & Manufacturer

 The rule outlines four “clear” categories of waters that are considered WOTUS and, therefore, jurisdictional under the CWA: